Have five minutes? Good.

 But hold on, can you recall our aramid fibers (Kevlar fibers) discussion that we had several weeks ago?

 Aramid fiber is as strong and as durable as carbon fiber.
 It has high stiffness, high tensile strength, high chemical resistance, high temperature tolerance, low thermal expansion, and even lower density.

 Cases crafted from aramid fiber are slim, lightweight, and long-lasting.

 And, more importantly, it's a great nonconductor, which means it does not interfere in any way with your phone's cellular signal.

 All in all, an aramid (Kevlar) phone case meets all the requirements and turns out to be the perfect phone case.

 The Bottom Line

 Hopefully, you have learned something from this blog.

 - It's best to avoid choosing a carbon fiber phone case the next time you need to buy a new case, "Just say No".

 - You can now clearly explain to your friends why their iPhone with its carbon fiber case has the worst signal strength ever.

-- Oh, and last but not least, I told you the secret as to how to pick the best phone case.
+- Last but not least, now you know the secret to pick the best phone case.